grafana/pyroscope/examples/python/README.md

 Note: For documentation on the Pyroscope pip package visit [our website](https://pyroscope.io/docs/python/)
 ## Backround
 In this example we show a simplified, basic use case of Pyroscope.
-We simulate a "ride share" company which has three endpoints found in `server.rb`:
+We simulate a "ride share" company which has three endpoints found in `server.py`:
 - `/bike`    : calls the `order_bike(search_radius)` function to order a bike
 - `/car`     : calls the `order_car(search_radius)` function to order a car
 - `/scooter` : calls the `order_scooter(search_radius)` function to order a scooter